 Authentication and Authorization

-In Hasura, access control or authorization is based on roles.
-Let's take a look at how this works when the GraphQL engine receives a request:
+Let's take a look at a high-level overview of how this works when Hasura GraphQL Engine receives a request:

-Hasura uses the role/user information in the session variables and the actual request itself to validate the request against the rules defined by you.
-If the request/operation is allowed, it generates an SQL query, which includes the row/column-level constraints from the access control rules, and sends it to the database to perform the required operation (fetch the required rows for queries, insert/edit rows for mutations, etc.).
+Hasura uses the role, session variables and the actual GraphQL query itself to validate against the authorization permission rules defined by you.
+If the operation is allowed, it generates an optimized SQL query, which includes the constraints from the permission rules, and sends it to the database to perform the required operation; fetching the required rows for queries or inserting, editing or deleting rows for mutations.

-See more details about setting up authentication and access control at:
+More details about setting up authentication and authorization permissions:

-If you'd like to learn about authentication and authorization / access control by following a tutorial, check out our Learn Tutorial, Authentication with Hasura.
+If you'd like to learn about authentication and authorization by following a tutorial, check out our Learn Tutorial, Authentication with Hasura.